 We all love a cold smoothie, but adding ice can be counterproductive.
-Yes, it chills the smoothie, but it sometimes also dilutes the flavor.
+Yes it chills the smoothie, but it sometimes also dilutes the flavor.
 Frozen fruit is a better choice and is the secret for making a cold, thick, and extra flavorful smoothie.
-Frozen fruit is initially picked at the peak of ripeness and then flash frozen, so it's just as flavorful as the fresh stuff.
+Individually quick frozen fruit is picked at the peak of ripeness and then flash frozen, so it's just as flavorful as the fresh stuff.
 It's a bit less expensive to boot.